 A further word of caution: Azathioprine can be absorbed through the skin, so humans should wear gloves when giving this medication to their pets and wash their hands thoroughly afterward.

 However, humans who are pregnant should not handle the drug at all.

 Side Effects Of Azathioprine For Dogs

 There are some potential side effects of azathioprine use in dogs.
-The drug is normally safe to use with veterinary supervision, but if you see concerning side effects of the medication in your dog, contact your veterinarian, as they may wish to adjust the dosage or seek an alternative form of treatment.
-Here are some side effects that have been seen in dogs that take azathioprine.
+The drug is normally safe to use with veterinary supervision, but if you see concerning side effects of the medication in your dog, then contact your veterinarian, as they may wish to adjust the dosage or seek an alternative form of treatment.

 - Loss of appetite

 - Blood in urine or stool